dovi-k/house_of_coffee/README.md

 | STRIPE_WH_SECRET| `<your stripe wh key>`  |
 | USE_AWS | `True`  |

-Note: More about Google Map key settings can be found [here](#google-maps-api-key-set-up).

 8. Copy **DATABASE_URL's value**(Postrgres database URL) from the Convig Vars and temporary paste it into the default database in **settings.py**.
 You can temporary comment out the current database settings code and just paste the following in the settings.py: